-TVA employees contributed to the appearance of preferential treatment by: (1) bypassing the standard committee review which was intended to provide another layer of scrutiny; and (2) bringing in a high-level TVA executive as ombudsman to negotiate with Blackberry representatives which created the impression with lower-level employees that TVA executives wanted the Blackberry application granted.
+TVA employees contributed to the appearance of preferential treatment by: (1) denying any contact by Shuler about Blackberry when, in fact, they knew or should have known that there had been contact; (2) bypassing the standard committee review which was intended to provide another layer of scrutiny; and (3) bringing in a high-level TVA executive as ombudsman to negotiate with Blackberry representatives which created the impression with lower-level employees that TVA executives wanted the Blackberry application granted.
 TVA management apparently had the laudable intent of keeping communications on Blackberry between the developers (represented by Rudd) and one official in TVA.
-This was because TVA recognized the conflict of interest problem and sought to avoid conversations between Congressman Shuler and the TVA employees working directly on the Maintain and Gain.
+This was because TVA recognized the conflict of interest problem and sought to avoid conversations between Congressman Shuler or his chief of staff and the TVA employees working directly on the Maintain and Gain.